 - In the Super Smash Bros. series, one of Peach's attacks strikes the target with a random blunt object from out of nowhere, such as a golf club.
 Similarly, Ness swings a baseball bat out of thin air for his smash attack, after which the bat disappears again.

-- While most of Link's equipment would fall under the Hyperspace Arsenal trope, he does acquire oversized-hammer weapons in various games, such as the Megaton Hammer or the Skull Hammer.
+- While most of Link's equipment would fall under the Hyperspace Arsenal trope, he does acquire oversized-hammer weapons in various games, such as the Megaton Hammer from Ocarina of Time or the Skull Hammer from Wind Waker.

 - In LEGO Batman, Harley Quinn can pull a mallet out of nowhere and bludgeon the enemy with it.
 This is one of the most effective melee attacks in the game.